spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 Step Arguments
 ==============
 The ``extract_2d`` step has various optional arguments that apply to certain observation modes.
-For NIRSpec observations there are two arguments:
+For NIRSpec observations there is one applicable argument:

 ``--slit_name``
   name [string value] of a specific slit region to extract.
 The default value of None will cause all known slits for the instrument mode to be extracted.

-``--apply_wavecorr``
-  bool (default is True).
-Flag indicating whether to apply the NIRSpec wavelength zero-point correction.

 For NIRCam and NIRISS WFSS, the ``extract_2d`` step has three optional arguments: